Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and

-This fairy was, however, no more than Yuan Xiao in elaborate make-up.
-The maid was instructed by Dongfang Shuo to put up a show.
-A formidable actress herself, Yuan Xiao handed a decree to the panicking crowds and declared the capital was marked for burning.
+This fairy was, however, no more than Yuan Xiao in elaborate make-up; the maid was instructed by Dongfang Shuo to put up a show.
+A formidable actress herself, Yuan Xiao handed a decree to the panicking crowds and declared the capital was marked for an inferno.
 Panicking wildly, the masses brought the decree to the emperor, who in turn turned to his favorite advisor, i.e. Dongfang Shuo, for help.
 The witty one then said.

 “Your Majesty, I was told that the God of Fire adores tang yuan (汤圆, rice balls).
 Doesn’t your maid Yuan Xiao make the loveliest tang yuan?
 You should instruct her to prepare some.
 No. Let everyone in the capital prepare tang yuan on the Fifteenth Day.
 Let everyone display lanterns and burn firecrackers too!
 The God of Fire would be so busy feasting on his favorite snack he would assume our capital is already on fire.
 We would be spared this calamity!”